Soft Brioche Cinnamon Rolls

 Equipment

-brioche dough in stand mixer.
+brioche dough in a mixer.

 Mixing by hand